Information and Applications

 Spanned Research in 3 Dimensions

-Yuval Ben-Hur (MSc) – detection and coding for resistive channels.
+Yuval Ben-Hur (MSc) – detection and coding schemes for resistive storage devices.

-Amit Solomon (MSc) – combining re-write and error-correction coding.
+Amit Solomon (MSc) – error-correcting WOM codes: concatenation and joint design.

 Kfir Mizrachi (MSc) – memory reliability for cells with strong bit-coupling interference.